-With Contact Centres all over the globe facing the reality of home working for the foreseeable future, real-time adherence is going to be vital to protect service levels.
+With Contact Centres all over the globe still facing the reality of home working, real-time adherence functionality remains to be vital in order to protect service levels.

 Managing today’s multi-channel contact centres from home could be easier than you think with a little forward planning and the right WFM technology.
-In these uncertain weeks ahead, we all need to be flexible and agile with ‘on the go’ planning.
+We all need to be flexible and agile with ‘on the go’ planning.
 Real-time adherence will play an integral part of effective intraday management.

-Many organisations have spent the last couple of weeks getting their agents ready for home working.
-Staff are set up to take calls, they have access to the necessary systems, however, the immediate challenge is to ensure they’re more productive and working efficiently.
+Many organisations are now set up for home working.
+Staff are set up to take calls, they have access to the necessary systems, however, the immediate challenge might still remain – how are you ensuring that they are productive and working efficiently?

 Without clear real-time visibility of staff and scheduled activity, organisations are finding themselves in a position where scheduled employees are not available when they should be.